Skip to content

 1. Subtitle Number (incrementing line by line)

-2. Timestamp (shows start and end times, accurate to milliseconds)
+2. Timestamp (display start and end times, accurate to milliseconds)

 3. Subtitle Content (can contain multiple lines of text)

-4. A blank line (used to separate subtitle blocks)
+4. A blank line (to separate subtitle blocks)

 SRT Example